xbeat/Machine-Learning/README.md

 POSE is an innovative approach in natural language processing that enhances the efficiency of transformer models.
 It reduces computational complexity by selectively attending to certain positions in the input sequence, allowing for faster processing of long sequences.

+## Mastering Loss Functions for Linear Regression in Machine Learning

+Understanding Loss Functions in Machine Learning

+Loss functions are mathematical constructs that measure the difference between predicted and actual values in machine learning models.
+For linear regression, the most fundamental loss function is Mean Squared Error (MSE), which calculates the average squared difference between predictions and ground truth.

 ## Correlation Pitfalls Avoiding Misleading Statistics

 Understanding Correlation Pitfalls